Pantheon Resources (LON:PANR) Stock Price Down 12.1% – Here’s Why

-Pantheon Resources Plc (LON:PANR – Get Free Report) shares were down 12.1% during mid-day trading on Monday .
+Shares of Pantheon Resources Plc (LON:PANR – Get Free Report) were down 12.1% during mid-day trading on Monday .
 The company traded as low as GBX 8.39 and last traded at GBX 8.39.
-Approximately 26,150,145 shares were traded during mid-day trading, an increase of 170% from the average daily volume of 9,689,750 shares.
+Approximately 26,150,145 shares traded hands during trading, an increase of 170% from the average daily volume of 9,689,750 shares.
 The stock had previously closed at GBX 9.54.

-Separately, Canaccord Genuity Group reduced their target price on Pantheon Resources from GBX 70 to GBX 66 and set a “speculative buy” rating on the stock in a research note on Thursday, September 25th.
-One equities research analyst has rated the stock with a Buy rating, According to MarketBeat.com, Pantheon Resources currently has an average rating of “Buy” and an average target price of GBX 66.
+Separately, Canaccord Genuity Group cut their price objective on Pantheon Resources from GBX 70 to GBX 66 and set a “speculative buy” rating for the company in a research report on Thursday, September 25th.
+One equities research analyst has rated the stock with a Buy rating, Based on data from MarketBeat.com, the company presently has a consensus rating of “Buy” and an average price target of GBX 66.

 Pantheon Resources Price Performance